To Top

 Publish date:

-Did you know that 40% of Salesforce customers spend more money than necessary because they choose the wrong licenses or don’t use them fully?
-At first, Salesforce licenses may seem simple, but many types and pricing options exist.
+Did you know that nearly half of Salesforce users spend more money than necessary?
+It often happens because they choose the wrong licenses or fail to utilize their existing permits fully.
+Salesforce licenses may seem simple at first, but once you look closely at the different types and prices, it can become quite confusing.

-• Difference between various Salesforce license types and cost
+• The key differences between license types and what they cost

 By User Type

-• External User Licenses, such as Customer Community, Customer Community Plus, Partner Community, External App, and Channel Account, are available.
+• External User Licenses: Designed for users outside your company, like customers or partners.
+Examples are Customer Community, Customer Community Plus, Partner Community, External App, and Channel Account licenses.

-• User Licenses like Salesforce CRM, Salesforce Platform, Chatter Free, etc.
+• User Licenses: Basic access licenses like Salesforce CRM, Salesforce Platform, or Chatter Free fall into this group.

 Common Types of Salesforce Licenses: Internal vs. External

-Salesforce typically distinguishes licenses into two main categories: internal and external licenses.
+Salesforce generally splits licenses into two big groups: internal and external.

 What Are Internal Salesforce Licenses?

-The Salesforce internal license includes a variety of options beyond core user and feature licenses:
+There are several internal license options beyond the basic user and feature licenses:

-• Platform licenses are available in two editions: Enterprise and Unlimited.
-Several platform licenses include Salesforce Platform Login, Lightning Platform – One App, Force.com – App Subscription, Company Community User, and Developer license.
-These licenses provide access to accounts, contacts, reports, and automation tools like Flow and Apex.
-They are helpful for users who primarily work with custom applications instead of standard CRM functions.
+• Platform licenses: These come in two flavors, Enterprise and Unlimited editions.
+Examples include Salesforce Platform Login, Lightning Platform – One App, Force.com – App Subscription, Company Community User, and Developer licenses.
+These are perfect for users who primarily work with custom apps rather than the usual CRM tools.
+They allow access to key data, such as accounts, contacts, reports, and automation, through tools like Flow and Apex.

-• Identity-only licenses: Users can log in through Salesforce single sign-on (SSO) without needing a full CRM license.
-This option is helpful for organizations that must manage access to different systems while keeping security intact.
+• Identity-only licenses: These let users sign in via Salesforce single sign-on (SSO) without needing a full CRM license.
+It is handy for organizations that want to manage access securely across different systems without giving everyone full Salesforce user rights.

 What are External Salesforce Licenses?